 Mobile transfer apps, also known as mobile payment apps, offer a convenient and secure way to make P2P (peer-to-peer) payments without the need for cash or physical cards.

-Let’s see how it works.
-Users download and install a payment app on the mobile device and sign up for an account.
-Then they need to verify their identity, for example, use a PIN or fingerprint.
-From now on, they can receive and send money.
+Users simply download and install a payment app on the mobile device and sign up for an account.
+Then they need to verify their identity, for example, add a PIN or fingerprint.
+That’s it, now they can receive and send money.
 To make a payment, they enter the recipient’s details and payment amount.
 Then, users complete the transaction and receive confirmation.
 Depending on the app type and the purpose of payment, the process may slightly vary.

 Types of money transfer apps